-This part of ISO 362 specifies an engineering method for measuring the noise emitted by road vehicles of categories M and N under typical urban traffic conditions.
+This document specifies an engineering method for measuring the noise emitted by road vehicles of categories M and N under typical urban traffic conditions.
 It excludes vehicles of category L1 and L2, which are covered by ISO 9645, and vehicles of category L3, L4, and L5, which are covered by ISO 362-2.